LatinScribe/BetaGoZero/README.md

 tree, and result in stronger Go AIs.
 Again, this is computationally intensive, but could be another future improvement to our project.

+### Authors:
+Henry "TJ" Chen\
+Dmittri Vlasov\
+Lam Ming Yau\
+Duain Chhabra\

+If you like what you see, or have any suggestions for future improvements, feel free to let us know!

 # Appendix

 Here is some optional additional reading for extra useful and